MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 Framework platforms, while still simplifying most of the codebase behind a uniform abstraction.

 Because it is built against PowerShell Standard, PSES requires a runtime implementation of PowerShell in order to be tested correctly.
-To do this, [PSES's xUnit][xunit] tests pull in `Microsoft.PowerShell.SDK` and `Microsoft.PowerShell.5.ReferenceAssemblies` in order to provide a PowerShell implementation in the test environment.
+To do this, [PSES's xUnit][18] tests pull in `Microsoft.PowerShell.SDK` and `Microsoft.PowerShell.5.ReferenceAssemblies` in order to provide a PowerShell implementation in the test environment.

-As with PSReadLine, PSES cannot support .NET 4.6 and below, but it [performs a check][check] at runtime before calling any of the APIs that could cause a crash on the lower .NET Framework runtimes.
+As with PSReadLine, PSES cannot support .NET 4.6 and below, but it [performs a check][17] at runtime before calling any of the APIs that could cause a crash on the lower .NET Framework runtimes.

 ### PSScriptAnalyzer

-[PSScriptAnalyzer][pssa], the linter for PowerShell, must target syntactic elements only introduced in certain versions of PowerShell.
-Because recognition of these syntactic elements is accomplished by implementing an [AstVisitor2][AstVisitor2], it's not possible to use PowerShellStandard and also implement AST visitor methods for newer PowerShell syntaxes.
+[PSScriptAnalyzer][22], the linter for PowerShell, must target syntactic elements only introduced in certain versions of PowerShell.
+Because recognition of these syntactic elements is accomplished by implementing an [AstVisitor2][02], it's not possible to use PowerShellStandard and also implement AST visitor methods for newer PowerShell syntaxes.

-Instead, PSScriptAnalyzer [targets each PowerShell version][targets] as a build configuration, and produces a separate DLL for each of them.
+Instead, PSScriptAnalyzer [targets each PowerShell version][23] as a build configuration, and produces a separate DLL for each of them.
 This increases build size and complexity, but allows:

 - Version-specific API targeting